HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Highscore mode.
 Stored as int(11) in the database

 - Parameter: $comments
-   - Type: String
+   - Type: string
    - Description: Comments for the section.
 Stored as varchar(512) in the database

 - Parameter: $grptype
-   - Type: String
+   - Type: string
    - Description: Group type.
 Stored as varchar(16) in the database

 - Parameter: $pos